turingschool/curriculum-site/module2/projects/coupon-codes-api/index.md

 ## Setup

-This project is an extension of Rails Engine.
+This project is an extension of Little Shop.
 Students have two options for setup:

-1. If your Rails Engine project is complete, you can use it as a starting point for this project.
+1. If your Little Shop project is complete, you can use it as a starting point for this project.
 If you are not the repo owner, fork the project to your account.
 If you are the repo owner, you can work off the repo without forking, just make sure your teammates have a chance to fork before pushing any commits to your repo.
-1. If your Rails Engine project is _not_ complete, fork ****Update** [this repo](need to update)** as a starting point for this project.
+1. If your Little Shop project is _not_ complete, fork ****Update** [this repo](need to update)** as a starting point for this project.

 ## Evaluation
 Evaluation information for this project can be found [here](./evaluation).